AnonymityDataRelease/MGRC/README.md

 Code for the paper "MGRC: An End-to-End Multi-Granularity Reading Comprehension Model for Question Answering" (sumbitted to TNNLS)

 **Note:** Our code is based on the [huggingface](https://github.com/huggingface/transformers).
+You can install transformer following the instruction of huggingface.
 More examples are available [here](https://github.com/huggingface/transformers/tree/master/examples/question-answering).

 This example code fine-tunes BERT on the SQuAD2.0 dataset.
 ```